Minimax formula for the replica symmetric free energy of deep restricted Boltzmann machines: Introduction

-The mathematical study of multi-layered model initiated with the papers \cite{BCMT} and \cite{pan}, in which respectively an upper bound for the free energy under the assumption that the connections between units of the same layer are large enough (enforcing in fact convexity) and a lower bound (independent on this assumption) were proven.
+where $H^{(x)}_{SK}$ denotes the Sherrington-Kirkpatrick Hamiltonian as a function of the $x$-th layer and $\b^{(x)}\geq0$.
+They proved an upper bound for the free energy under the assumption that $\b^{(1)},\ldots,\b^{(\nu)}$ are large enough to enforce the positivity of the covariance of the energy in terms of the overlaps.
+A lower bound was proved in \cite{pan}, independently on this assumption.
 These bounds are formulated in terms of a Parisi-like variational principle (therefore convex) and they match for the models studied in \cite{BCMT}.
-This caused a wide spread belief that the lower bound of \cite{pan} should be optimal also in the non-convex case, supported by the results for the RS approximation for the two layer case \cite{parisi, bip}, but the question remains open.
+This caused a wide-spread belief that the lower bound of \cite{pan} should be optimal also in the non-convex case, supported by the results for the RS approximation for the two layer case \cite{parisi, bip}, but the question remains open.

-The particular architecture of dRBM (for Bernoulli priors) has been recently investigated in \cite{min1,min2} in which the authors are able to characterise the high temperature region and to generalise to dRBM the lower bound of \cite{bip, NN?} for the free energy (notably these are of the same type of the one of \cite{pan}).
-Furthermore they argue that replica symmetry is characterised by a set of equations that we show to determine the saddle point of $\RS(q)$.
+The particular architecture of dRBMs (for Bernoulli priors) has been recently investigated in \cite{min1,min2} in which the authors are able to characterise the high temperature region and to generalise to dRBMs the lower bound of \cite{bip, NN?} for the free energy (notably these are of the same type of the one of \cite{pan}).
+Furthermore they argue that replica symmetry is identified by a set of equations that we show here to determine the saddle point of $\RS(q)$.
 In this sense our analysis extends and complements the work begun in \cite{min1,min2}.

-Finally we comment on the RS characterisation given here.
-A precise mathematical characterisation of the RS phase has been one principal object of study at the early stage of the theory of disordered system, especially for the Sherrington Kirkpatrick model in the attempt to disprove the replica symmetric formula of the free energy.
-The paradigm was to prove the following statement: {\em if the overlap is self-averaging then the free energy is equal to its RS expression}.